Education: Education studies

-John Locke's book Some Thoughts Concerning Education from 1693 is a foundational work in education studies.
+John Locke's book Some Thoughts Concerning Education from 1693 is one of the foundational works of education studies.

-The primary field exploring education is known as education studies, also termed education sciences.
-It seeks to understand how knowledge is transmitted and acquired by examining various methods and forms of education.
-This discipline delves into the goals, impacts, and significance of education, along with the cultural, societal, governmental, and historical contexts that influence it.
-Education theorists draw insights from various disciplines, including philosophy, psychology, sociology, economics, history, politics, and international relations.
-Consequently, some argue that education studies lacks the clear methodological and subject delineations found in disciplines like physics or history.
-Education studies focuses on academic analysis and critical reflection and differs in this respect from teacher training programs, which show participants how to become effective teachers.
-Furthermore, it encompasses not only formal education but also explores all forms and facets of educational processes.
+The main discipline investigating education is called education studies, also referred to as education sciences.
+It tries to determine how people transmit and acquire knowledge by studying the methods and forms of education.
+It is interested in its aims, effects, and value as well as the cultural, societal, governmental, and historical contexts that shape education.
+Education theorists integrate insights from many other fields of inquiry, including philosophy, psychology, sociology, economics, history, politics, and international relations.
+Because of these influences, some theorists claim that education studies is not an independent academic discipline like physics or history since its method and subject are not as clearly defined.
+Education studies differs from regular training programs, such as teacher training, since its focus on academic analysis and critical reflection goes beyond the skills needed to be a good teacher.
+It is not restricted to the topic of formal education but examines all forms and aspects of education.

-Various research methods are utilized to investigate educational phenomena, broadly categorized into quantitative, qualitative, and mixed-methods approaches.
-Quantitative research mirrors the methodologies of the natural sciences, employing precise numerical measurements to collect data from numerous observations and utilizing statistical tools for analysis.
-Its goal is to attain an objective and impartial understanding.
-Conversely, qualitative research typically involves a smaller sample size and seeks to gain a nuanced insight into subjective and personal factors, such as individuals' experiences within the educational process.
-Mixed-methods research aims to integrate data gathered from both approaches to achieve a balanced and comprehensive understanding.
-Data collection methods vary and may include direct observation, test scores, interviews, and questionnaires.
-Research projects may investigate fundamental factors influencing all forms of education or focus on specific applications, seek solutions to particular problems, or evaluate the effectiveness of educational initiatives and policies.
+Various research methods are used to study educational phenomena.
+They roughly divide into quantitative, qualitative, and mixed-methods approaches.
+Quantitative research emulates the methods found in the natural sciences by using precise numerical measurements to gather data from many observations and employs statistical tools to analyze it.
+It aims to arrive at an objective and impersonal understanding.
+Qualitative research usually has a much smaller sample size and tries to get an in-depth insight into more subjective and personal factors, like how different actors experience the process of education.
+Mixed-methods research aims to combine data gathered from both approaches to arrive at a balanced and comprehensive understanding.
+Data can be collected in various ways, like using direct observation or test scores as well as interviews and questionnaires.
+Some research projects study basic factors affecting all forms of education, while others concentrate on one specific application, look for solutions to concrete problems, or examine the effectiveness of educational projects and policies.
+A 2026 large-scale replication project in the social and behavioural sciences, which included educational research, found that roughly half of the tested claims replicated, indicating limited reproducibility.